Table of Contents:

 4. Cayenne pepper

 Capsaicin, the spicy compound that makes chili peppers hot, is actually a potent anti-inflammatory compound.
-Many topical pain relief creams actually use capsaicin because it inhibits the production of substance P, a compound your brain produces that increases sensitivity to pain.
+Many topical pain relief creams actually use capsaicin because it helps increase blood flow to the injured areas such as muscle or joint pain.
+Just make sure not to put it on an open wound (ouch).

 Cayenne pepper also contains a wide range of flavonoids and other phytonutrients.
 These are antioxidants that work at a cellular level and actually disarm free radicals that can lead to cellular inflammation.